 The Sinclair Method is a medical treatment for drinking problems that grew out of research by Dr. John David Sinclair starting in the late 1970s.
 It involves taking the medication, naltrexone (an opioid blocker), that alters how alcohol affects the brain.

 Alcohol problems are often characterized by a vicious cycle in which drinking tends to promote more drinking.
-Although the pleasurable effects of alcohol reach a plateau after the first few drinks, the desire or compulsion to continue drinking may persist to the point of serious intoxication and blackouts.
+Although the pleasurable effects of alcohol reach a plateau after the first few drinks, the desire or compulsion to drink beyond that point may continue to the point of serious intoxication and blackouts.
 The brain of chronic heavy drinkers becomes tolerant to alcohol; the highs become less intense while the lows become increasingly deep.
 But the heavy drinker responds by increasing the dose, which further intensifies the process.
 Naltrexone can break this cycle by blocking certain neurochemical effects of alcohol in the brain.
 While taking naltrexone, alcohol loses some of its luster and the drive to drink to the point of severe intoxication may be markedly reduced.

 What makes the Sinclair Method different?